Old Photographs Section

 Leicester Great Central Railway engine shed photographed from the roof of Leicester power station (itself now long demolished) in April 1967.

-The shed had been closed for a few years and through trains to London had ceased the year before.
+for a few years and through trains to London had ceased the year before.
 Local freight traffic was still being handled, as evidenced by the two wagons in the timber yard alongside the shed.

-The GC main line runs from right to left in the background, while the Midland Railway’s Leicester to Burton line runs diagonally from left top to centre top.
-The embankment of the new connecting chord line can be seen curving down from the Midland to the GC.
+to left in the background, while the Midland Railway’s Leicester to Burton line runs diagonally from left top to centre top.
+The embankment of the new connecting chord line can be seen curving down from the Midland to

 At bottom left is the Grand Union canal.
 A gap in the fence from the tow path allowed the spotter access to the engine shed, while no one was looking!